Strong-Motion Tools (smt) module

 The smt provides capabilities (parsers) for the parsing of an inputted dataset into metadata for the performing of a residual analysis, so as to evaluate GMPE performance against the inputted dataset.

-Within a residual analysis, the information provided in each ground-motion record is used to evaluate how closely a selection of GMPEs predict the expected (observed) ground-motion.
-The ground-motion records within a flatfile will usually comprise of earthquakes from the same region and of the same tectonic region type.
-Parsers are provided in the smt for the most widely used flatfile formats (e.g. ESM, NGAWest2).
+Within a residual analysis, the information provided in each ground-motion record is used to evaluate how closely a selection of GMPEs predict the observed ground-motion.
+The ground-motion records within a flatfile considered in a residual analysis will usually consist of earthquakes from the same region and of the same tectonic region type.

 Parsing a Ground-Motion Flatfile into Metadata